TeamNarU/CryptorMod/README.md

 - Added a new item

 --2.2.0
--A halloween Update
+- A halloween Update
+- Added a new fuel (at 3.0.0 it was removed)

 --3.0.0
--Added Bacterian and Horror Cryptors
+- Added Bacterian and Horror Cryptors
--Added a new dimension
+- Added a new dimension
--Added a new sword
+- Added a new sword

 Link for download:
 https://sites.google.com/view/cryptor-inc/mods/cryptormod